 - Blend it all up on high for a few seconds and enjoy straight away for the best flavor and benefits.
 You’ll find the avocado makes for a thick, almost mousse-like smoothie and this has got to be one of the most delicious ways to improve your cardiovascular health.

 Timing and Precautions

-While beneficial whenever you have it, making this heart healthy green smoothie up several times a week will give the most noticeable results.
+While beneficial whenever you have it, making this heart healthy spinach avocado smoothie up several times a week will give the most noticeable results.
 Those short on time could make a larger batch and freeze the remainder to use as a frozen dessert for another day.

 Do check with your doctor though if you are currently taking medication for your heart and always have treatment smoothies like this well away from prescription drugs.
 Not just for interactions either.
 They may work so well your dosage could need to be lowered.

 Please share this spinach, kiwi and avocado smoothie recipe with your friends and let me know what you think in the comments below if you try it for yourself.